epfl-ada/ada-2024-project-bradaframanadamada/README.md

 3. **How can we measure the impact of an award on an actor's career in the cinematic field ?
 (Q3)**

-4. **Does the academic and environmental background of an actore have an impact on his career success ?
+4. **Does the academic and environmental background of an actor have an impact on his career success ?
 (Q4)**

 ## Proposed additional datasets
 - **Wikidata:** used for films to extract the imdb id, budget, awards, nomination.
 We have extracted all wikidata information from the freebase actor ID:  the birth date, death date , the gender, the actor’s imdb_id,  the nationality, the occupation list,the spouse list , the children list ,the academic background ,the list of awards received.
 We also extracted wikidata information from the character freebase ID: the occupation list, the allies of the characters, the wikidata ID and the actor’s affiliation list.